kufu-ai/kanvas/README.md

 ## Related projects

 `kanvas` is supposed to be a spritual successor to [Atlantis](https://github.com/runatlantis/atlantis).
-Like Atlantis, we needed something that is convenient to power mainly Terraform-based workflows.
+Like Atlantis, we needed something that is convenient to power mainly-Terraform-based workflows.
 We also needed out-of-box support for more tools, wanted it be easier to operate and easier to test locally and easier to integrate into various environments.

 ## References